tanishqmahajan28/Customer-Credit-Score-Predictor/README.md

    - Optimize the model using the Adam optimizer and categorical cross-entropy loss.

 3. **Evaluation**
-   - Evaluate the model performance using accuracy, precision, recall, and F1-score.
+   - Evaluate the model performance using accuracy score.
    - Visualize loss and accuracy metrics over epochs.

 ## Dependencies 🔧